Pre-conference: Policies supporting NCD prevention at regional, national and local levels – effective, aligned and equitable? (PREV)

 Knut-Inge Klepp, Scientific Coordinator JA PreventNCD

-Objectives of the Pre-Conference & introduction to the sessions
+Objectives of the pre-conference and introduction to the sessions

-Hanna Tolonen, current president of EUPHA-PHMR section (public health monitoring and reporting) and member of JA PreventNCD (moderator of the Pre-Conference)
+Hanna Tolonen, current president of EUPHA Public health monitoring and reporting section and member of JA PreventNCD (moderator of the pre-conference)

 Primary prevention and intersectoral approaches in the forthcoming European Commission Plan for Cardiovascular Health